-Along with developing expertise in The Five Principles, the primary tool for forging "one strike" power is the makiwara (striking post).
+Along with expertise in The Five Principles, the primary tool for forging "one strike" power is the makiwara (striking post).
 The traditional Okinawan version is a wooden post wrapped in rice straw and buried three feet in the ground.
-These outdoor posts are stiff and hard, with limited flexibility, and serious users develop thick calluses and bone calcifications on their hands and feet, which can lead to joint problems later in life.
+These outdoor posts are stiff and hard, with limited flexibility.
+Over time, serious users develop thick calluses and bone calcifications on their hands and feet, which can lead to joint problems later in life.
+For five years, Quan and I practiced on such a makiwara made from a tapered 2x4 wall stud that was securely bolted to my dojo floor.